adamwestlake/AdamModuleChallenge/README.md

 ## <span style="color: lightgreen;">**Business Activities**</span>
 ---
 The use of robo-advising, algorithm-driven smart portolio management and advising aims to bridge the gap between clientel that can provide hundreds of thousands of dollars in assets and those that are willing to invest small amounts in the development of a portfolio.
 The utilisation of these advanced technologies disciminates far less than a human advisor, who as stated on Wealthfront's website "...make 90% of their revenue from the top 20% of their clients."
 And are therefore inclined to favour clients with higher investments.

+> *"Financial institutions should target underdiversified investors with robo-advising tools, whereas more sophisticated investors and more diversified investors might display lower fee-adjusted performance after using robo-advisors"* - Francesco D’Acunto

+There is mounting evidence to suggest that robo-advisors are better suited to new or inexperienced investors/traders as they do not enter the market with experience or knowledge to diversify and manage there portfolio effectively and can benefit greatly from the capabilities of auto-investment and customisation.

 By offering a 0.25% advisory fee annualy Wealthfront appeals to investors from all financial situations.
 For example an investment of $10,000 would only cost about $13 for an entire year of portfolio management.
 The company now provides services for 480,000+ clients according to Welathfronts webpage.

 Wealthfronts success stems from its advantage over competitors for multiple reasons.
 These include the extremely low advisory fee mentioned above (one of the lowest in the industry), expert consulted investment strategies, tax-loss harvesting savings and minimal effort on behalf of the investor.